Pawnee Independent School District

-Pawnee Independent School District is a public school district based in the community of Pawnee, Texas (USA).
+Pawnee Independent School District is a public school district based in the community of Pawnee, Texas (USA) serves a small, rural student population of approximately 252 students (as of 2026) from Pre-K through 12th grade.

 Located in Bee County, a small portion of the district extends into Karnes County.

 Pawnee ISD has one school - Pawnee Elementary/Junior High - that serves students in EE through eight.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 History

 In 2022 the television station KRIS-TV (NBC 6) reported that allegations of retaliation had been made against the superintendent, Michelle Hartman.